wildtechgarden/www-wildtechgarden/content/education-academic/intro-to-github/intro-to-git-and-github.md

 #### Git is Everywhere

-{{< figure alt="Shading map of world with GitHub users and commits by country" caption="Shading map of world with GitHub users and commits by country _Image author_: Stefano De Sabbata, license: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)" src="/assets/images/github-use-by-country-1.png" >}}
+{{< img alt="Shading map of world with GitHub users and commits by country" caption="Shading map of world with GitHub users and commits by country _Image author_: Stefano De Sabbata, license: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)" src="/assets/images/github-use-by-country-1.png" >}}Shading map of world with GitHub users and commits by country" caption="Shading map of world with GitHub users and commits by country _Image author_: Stefano De Sabbata, license: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/

 #### Why Git is Used